 Residents are encouraged to attend the APTA Combined Sections Meeting (CSM) or NC State PT meeting.
 Funding to attend professional meetings and/or continuing education courses may be available, but it is not guaranteed through the Durham VAMC.
 Authorized absence is available for continuing education opportunities.
 Residents typically attend one professional meeting each year.

 When will the program begin?

-The residency program is scheduled to begin on the Monday after the observed 4th of July holiday (July 12, 2021).
+The residency program is scheduled to begin Monday, July 3, 2023.

 Can I speak with a residency program graduate?

 Yes.
 We encourage all applicants to communicate with our graduates as they can provide a personal perspective on participation in this residency program.
 Contact information will be provided by the Program Director on an individual basis.

 Will I be prepared to take the Geriatric Specialty Exam upon completion of the program?

 Yes.
 Our goal is for all residents completing the program to take the GCS exam and become specialists in geriatric physical therapy.
 The GCS exam is taken in March of the year following graduation from the residency and residents are responsible for all application and testing fees though scholarships are available through the Academy of Geriatric Physical Therapy (AGPT).
 For more information on application deadlines, testing dates, and costs please see the American Board of Physical Therapy Specialty website.
 Our program graduates have a 100% pass rate on the GCS exam.